8 Considerations When Determining Questionnaire Length

 Post-secondary institutions and hospitals are two environments where what works for administrative and support staff doesn’t always resonate with scholars or physicians and surgeons.
 Is the terminology familiar?
 What about the vocabulary level?
 Use intuitive survey tools that skip questions or sections of a survey (skip logic) or present different questions based on a respondent’s earlier answers or pre-assigned HRIS demographic details (attribute-based questions).

-8. Know what you want to know
+8. Know what you want to learn from your employee survey

 Is it an Employee Engagement survey you want to deploy?
 Health & Wellness?
 Diversity, Equity and Inclusion?
 Occupational Health & Safety?
 Onboarding or Exit feedback?
 Pulse surveys about internal or external impacts on employee sentiment?
 Know what you want to learn before developing your survey question sets.
 You can ask dozens or just a half-dozen questions as long as you take action on the one or two or few factors that have the greatest bearing on improving the employee experience.